 Are you looking for tips as a first year teacher?
 Check out my advice for first year teachers.
 First of all, congratulations on surviving college and landing your first teaching gig!
 I know you are excited, stressed out, joyful, tired...shall I go on?
 Don't worry, I'm here to help!

 First year teacher goals are simple.
-Set small achievable goals for yourself and build up to conquer larger ones.
+Set small, achievable goals for yourself and build up to conquer larger ones.
 Think about what you want to achieve in your classroom.
-Your first-year teacher's goal may be to leave school before 5:00 each day.
+Your first year teacher goal may be to leave school before 5:00 each day.
 Another may be to help a student who seems angry most days.
-Have fun, make an impact!
-You will learn so much about your first year teaching.
+Have fun; make an impact!
+You will learn so much during your first year teaching.
 You will make mistakes and you will do better next time.
 Remember to teach from your heart and do what is best for your students.
-Develop a classroom management plan because if you do not become a classroom management master, it will be a long, painful school year!
+Develop a classroom management plan, because if you do not become a classroom management master, it will be a long, painful school year!

 Here is a suggestion of what your first year teacher checklist should look like:

-1 - Calendar or planner (here is the one I have and love)
+1 - Calendar or planner (This is the one I have and love.)

 6 - Open House Stations - Make Open House SUPER EASY for YOU and for parents.
 Open House Stations will keep parents and students moving throughout your classroom while you are getting the information you need.
 Plus, you can meet your sweet students and their families!
 This bundle from Teachers Pay Teachers also includes a Meet the Teacher treat!
 SCORE!